Xinglab/SQUID/README.md

 		The cutoff of splicing difference of rMATS run using Junction method.
 The cutoff used in the null hypothesis test for differential splicing.
 The default is 0.0001
 	--p:
 		The number of threads used to run rMATS.
 The default is 1;
+	--F_intronLength
+		The the minimum intron length to be considered in differential spliced introns that will be used in the combined FDR calculation, the default is 100;
+	--F_FPKM:
+		The minimum mean FPKM value of intron overlapping transcripts in two samples to be considered in differential spliced introns that will be used in the combined FDR calculation.
+The default is 5;
+        --F_count:
+		The minimus mean sum counts of inclusion and skipping counts in two samples to be considered in differential spliced introns that will be used in the combined FDR calculation.
+The default is 20;
 	--resume:
 		Whether to resume previous run.
 The default is false.